It’s Just Not Fair(field)

 There is a short conversation with the museum’s librarian in that Annual report I mentioned and she made a comment about the Firelands in Ohio.
 I’ve always been fascinated by the whole Western Reserve and Firelands connection to Connecticut, and her mentioning it – and the above paragraph – has revived my interest.
 I will definitely get out there to Ohio someday and tour the area and towns and hit the Firelands Museum.
 What?
 You don’t know what I’m talking about?

-Long, incredible story short: On the morning of July 7, 1779, some 2,000 British soldiers made landfall on Fairfield Beach.
+In short, on the morning of July 7, 1779, some 2,000 British soldiers made landfall on Fairfield Beach.
 Over the course of the next two days, the town of Fairfield, which had supported independence, was raided and almost completely destroyed.
 As a result, the displaced townsfolk were transplanted out to the landholdings Connecticut had in what was called the Western Reserve in what would become Ohio.
 Look at a map west of Cleveland (which was laid out by Canterbury, CT’s own Moses Cleaveland) and you’ll see a Greenwich, a New Fairfield, a Norwalk, a New London, etc., all in close proximity.
 Pretty cool, eh?
 To this day they are known as The Firelands.

 The destruction wreaked by the British was extensive and had lasting impacts on Fairfield’s economy and development.
 Within the Four Squares, only six houses survived the burning.
 Total burned down: 97 dwelling houses, 17 barns, 48 stores, 2 school houses, 1 county house, 2 meeting houses, and 1 Episcopal church.
 Many more buildings were damaged.
 The historical society laments, “No image of the Burning of Fairfield or its immediate aftermath has been identified.
-Whether the event was not thought worth depicting, or whether it was treated as an unpleasant memory to be suppressed—we have to reconstruct the Burning of Fairfield from textual testimony alone.”
+Whether the event was not thought worth depicting, or whether it was treated as an unpleasant memory to be suppressed — we have to reconstruct the Burning of Fairfield from textual testimony alone.”

 Ah, the required “post office wall” display that every town history museum has; even the most Podunk underfunded joints across the state.
 Right next to that, the old currency and the printing plate to create it from way back in the day when each town made their own money.
 Old post-Colonial painting of somewhere in town?
-Check.
-Old map of town?
+Check Old map of town?
 Check.

 All the usual suspects were here – which is not a negative thing.
 These are always necessary and of course, 90% of visitors don’t go to other town history museums to see the repetition, so it’s no big deal to them.
 I recognize this fact and refuse to make light of it – although I am a bit fascinated why they all have the post office wall.
 Ironically, post office practices really haven’t changed all that much in 150 years if you think about it.

 What is distinct about Fairfield and its history is the aforementioned burning of the town and some of the other rather ugly events from the past.
 Like the Great Swamp Fight.
 Since the typical CTMQ reader is a history genius, I must point out that this Great Swamp Fight is different from the better-known and later Great Swamp Fight that occurred during the King Philip War.
 No, no… this Great Swamp Fight happened down in the Southport section of Fairfield during the Pequot War.
-And here you thought the Pequot War was contained to the towns in Connecticut 50 miles east of Fairfield.
+And here you probably thought the Pequot War was contained to the towns in Connecticut 50 miles east of Fairfield.

 The battle is the earliest recorded event in Southport’s history – dating back to July 1637.
-In this episode of the Pequot War the English colonial forces led by John Mason and Roger Ludlow vanquished a band of about 80 to 100 Pequot Indians who had earlier fled from their home territory in the Mystic area and had taken refuge with about 200 Sasqua Indians who inhabited the area that is now Fairfield.
+In this episode of the Pequot War the English colonial forces led by John Mason and Roger Ludlow vanquished a band of about 80 to 100 Pequot Indians who had earlier fled from their home territory in the Mystic area of Groton and had taken refuge with about 200 Sasqua Indians who inhabited the area that is now Fairfield.
 The exact location of the battle is not known, but it is known to have been in the vicinity of Southport.

 As discussed on other pages of this fine blog, most notably here, on a piece about the saga of the John Mason statue, the Pequot war was a rather brutal affair up in Mystic where the English burned up a fort full of Pequot women and children.
 The warriors, justifiably upset, decided to regroup with their Narragansett allies down here in Fairfield.
 The English decided they’d follow the Pequots down the coast to the swamp they were hiding in in Fairfield – in an effort to “finish them off.”